mjones129/themegen/README.md

 ThemeGen is a bare-bones WordPress theme generator that happens entirely in the terminal.
 Simply answer a few questions and generate basic theme files instantly.

 ## Requirements:
-* A computer
-* Internet
 * WordPress version 6.3.1 or higher
+* PHP version 8.2 or higher
-* NodeJS Version 18.18 or higher
+* NodeJS version 18.18 or higher
 * Git

 ## How Does It Work?